leclavierfrancais/rpg-companion-sillytavern/README.md

 - **📍 Thought Bubbles in Chat**: Optional floating thought bubbles positioned next to character avatars
 - **🌈 Customizable Colors**: Create your own theme with custom color schemes

+### To-Do

+1. Allow users to use a different model for the separate trackers generation
+2. Make all trackers and fields customizable
+3. ~~Kill myself~~

 ## ⚙️ Settings

 ### Main Panel Controls